Layne-103/pmanager/README_PRECOMMIT.md

 ## ✅ Setup Complete

-Pre-commit hooks and GitHub Actions CI/CD have been fully configured for this project.
+Pre-commit and GitHub Actions CI/CD have been fully configured. **Pre-commit runs MANUALLY only** (not automatic on commit) to give you control.

 ## What Was Installed